Kaiserouo/Apex-Legends-Titanfall-Auto-Shader-Blender-Addon/README.md

 Steps:
 1. Import Apex Legends characters.
-2. choose its armature or mesh.
+2. Choose its armature or mesh (**You can choose more than one**, the addon will shade all of them).
 3. `Right-click (on armature or mesh) > Apex Shader > Shade Selected Legends`.
 All the textures (that can be procedurally shaded) will be auto-shaded, using the shader you choose.

 If you choose a mesh then only that mesh will be shaded.
-If you choose armature then all associated meshes will be shaded.
+If you choose an armature then all associated meshes will be shaded.

 i.e. **if you want to auto-shade the whole legend, choose their armature**.